-- Teachers and LSAs create/ update pupil passports for SEND pupils, this handed over to the new teacher - Previous teachers and LSAs create ILP targets in readiness for the new academic year, this is part of the handover to the new teacher.

-- A thorough handover is organised between current and new teachers, the SENCO will also attend these meetings. - The SENCO meets with the new teaching team/ phase to update and provide key information from the SEN register - For some SEND pupils who require extra support; early transitions are planned, where the pupil can visit the classroom, interact with the new adults and a social story will also be created.
-This is shared with parents/ guardians also.
+- Teachers and LSAs create/ update pupil passports for SEND pupils, this handed over to the new teacher - Previous teachers and LSAs create ILP targets in readiness for the new academic year, this is part of the handover to the new teacher. - Along with meet the teacher days, a thorough handover is organised between teachers, where appropriate the SENCO will also attend these meetings - The SENCO meets with the new teaching team/ phase to update and provide key information from the SEN register - For some SEND pupils who require extra support; early transitions are planned, where the pupil can visit the classroom, interact with the new adults and a social story will also be created.
+This is shared with parents/ guardians also. - PSHE lessons also focus on transitions and moving to the next year group.
+These lessons will also allow opportunities for children to discuss a range of strategies to cope and manage with change. - ECTs are supported to better understand SEND pupils coming into their class through comprehensive handovers, in-depth discussions on needs and strengths, CPD on strategies, and meetings with parents and external agencies when appropriate.